Annie on My Mind: Plot summary

-When two of Liza's female teachers (who live together), Ms. Stevenson and Ms. Widmer, go on vacation during spring break, she volunteers for the job of taking care of their home and feeding their cats.
-The two girls stay at the house together, but in an unexpected turn of events a Foster Academy administrator discovers Liza and Annie together.
-Liza is forced to tell her family about her relationship with Annie, and the headmistress of her school, Mrs. Poindexter, organizes a meeting of the school's board of trustees in order to expel Liza.
-The board rules in favor of Liza staying at Foster, and she is allowed to keep her position as student president.
-However, the two teachers, Ms. Stevenson and Ms. Widmer, who in the process are discovered to be gay, are fired, as a result of Sally's wrongful testimony about their influence on Liza.
-After their initial shock at discovering the girls together, the teachers are very supportive and go out of their way to reassure Liza not to worry about their dismissal, but both her family's response and those from fellow students end up pushing Liza to leave Annie.
+During spring break, when two of Liza's female teachers, Ms. Stevenson and Ms. Widmer, who live together, go on vacation, Liza volunteers to take care of their home and feed their cats.
+The two girls stay at the house together, but in an unexpected turn of events, a Foster Academy administrator discovers Liza and Annie together.
+Liza is forced to tell her family about her relationship with Annie, and Mrs. Poindexter organizes a meeting of the school's board of trustees to expel Liza.
+The board rules in favor of Liza staying at Foster, allowing her to keep her position as student president.
+However, Ms. Stevenson and Ms. Widmer, who are outed as gay during the process due to Sally's false testimony about their influence on Liza, are fired.
+After their initial shock at discovering the girls together, the teachers are very supportive and go out of their way to reassure Liza not to worry about their dismissal.
+Nevertheless, the responses from both her family and her fellow students push Liza to break up with Annie.

 The girls go their separate ways to colleges on different coasts.
-In a happily ever after, Liza's reevaluation of her relationship while at college and her corresponding acceptance of her sexual orientation allow the two girls to reunite.
+In a happy ending, Liza's reevaluation of her relationship while at college and her corresponding acceptance of her sexual orientation allow the two girls to reunite.

-The book is framed and narrated by Liza's thoughts as she attempts to write Annie a letter, in response to the many letters Annie has sent her.
-This narration comes right before the winter break of both their colleges' and Liza is unable to write or mail the letter she had been working on.
-Instead she calls Annie, and the two reconcile and decide to meet together before going home for winter break.
+The book is framed by Liza's thoughts as she attempts to write Annie a letter in response to the many letters Annie has sent her.
+This narration occurs just before the winter break at both of their colleges, and Liza finds herself unable to finish or mail the letter she has been working on.
+Instead, she calls Annie, and the two reconcile, deciding to meet before going home for winter break.